ritiek/ritiek.github.io/content/posts/2026-04-05-re-doing-my-homelab-with-nixos.md

 up in a corrupted state due to race issues if I were to run backups on a live filesystem (these databases use WAL to store state which might get flushed during the database backup leading to inconsistency).

+For my offsite backups, I do `appendOnly` restic backups.

-Check out my restic.nix to see all this in practice [here](https://github.com/ritiek/dotfiles/blob/3b898749f45a61fceb04be11513ec1a6169f3e7a/machines/pilab/services/restic.nix).
+Check out my restic.nix to see all this in practice [here](https://github.com/ritiek/dotfiles/blob/dd1462c6ca263026eb736453585eda98678ede4f/machines/pilab/services/restic.nix).

 ## Lazy-loading services to save memory